The Universal Intuitive Interface

 2. Localized search results with relevant advertising using geolocation services.

-that execute malicious code (spyware, adware, Trojan downloaders) when you visit
+pages that execute malicious code (spyware, adware, Trojan downloaders) when

 4. WHOIS records specific to the domains in search results.